 With a new friendship pulling her away from Jason, and the pressure of trying to please her grandma, grade five is going to be interesting!

 Published 2018 by Second Story Press

-Shortlisted 2020 Red Cedar Book Awards Fiction Category
+2020 Red Cedar Book Awards Fiction Nominee

 Selected for Bank Street College of Education 2019 Edition Best Children's Books of the Year

 2020 Chocolate Lily Book Awards Nominee Novel Category